jose-perales/math-devcontainer/README.md

 # math-devcontainer

 A devcontainer to build a grad school math course workspace.
-Opioninated for Python, Latex, and Markdown.
+Opioninated for Python and Latex.

 ## How to use the devcontainer